-In the latest episode of Hack My Growth, we're going to be looking at how to optimize a page for semantic SEO.
-I'm going to show you how to do some semantic SEO and how you can best optimize your pages for semantic search.
+In the latest episode of Hack My Growth, we’re going to be looking at how to optimize the content on a website page for semantic SEO.
+I’m going to show you how to do some semantic SEO and how you can best optimize your pages for semantic search.

-So, what is semantic search?
-We've covered this a couple of times on our site, and I'm going to link to some of those videos so you can get a little bit more information.
-But essentially, it's all about making our content more machine readable.
+What is semantic search?
+We’ve covered this a couple of times on our site, and I’m going to link to some of those videos so you can get a little more information.
+Essentially, it’s all about making our content more machine-readable.

 Conventional websites are built for people.
-It's words on a page that somebody can read and click on links and go to other pages.
-But there's a gap between what humans and computers understand.
-So, when we add structure and meaning to the content by linking data, it's really all about linking data together, it helps computers better understand it.
-It allows the computers to actually deliver more contextual results and help serve the end user better.
+It’s words on a page that somebody can read and click on the links to go to other pages.
+But there’s a gap between what humans and computers understand.
+When we add structure and meaning to the content by linking data, it’s all about linking data together to help computers better understand it.
+It allows the computers to deliver more contextual results and serve the end user better.

-This picture is a really good example of that.
-When we type in "jaguar", Google needs a little bit more information in order to disambiguate that query.
+This picture is a good example of that.
+When we type in the search query “jaguar”, Google needs a little bit more information in order to disambiguate that query.
 Are we looking for a cat?
 Are we looking for a car?
 There is a big difference between the two.
-But we have a mixed result here because they don't really understand the context.
-And adding in that context on our site can make sure that we rank.
-Let's say we're a car dealership.
-We want to make sure that we're ranking for Jaguar the car and not for jaguar the animal cause that has nothing to do with what we do.
+But we have a mixed result here because they don’t really understand the context.
+And adding that context to our site can make sure that we rank.
+Let’s say that we’re a car dealership.
+We want to make sure that we’re ranking for Jaguar, the car, and not for jaguar, the animal, because that has nothing to do with our job.

 Third, we have to optimize our content to make sure that we cover those topics, and we make sure that we mention those entities on the page.
 And we also need to look for internal links.
 How can we create connections between different pieces that make sense within our website?